NVlabs/PS3/README.md

 <hr style="border: 2px solid gray;"></hr>

 ## Latest Updates
+- [2025.4.22] Demo of VILA-HD is released!
+Welcome to give it a try.
+We are actively improving the model so any feedback is welcome!
-- [2025.2.24] Initial paper release.
+- [2025.3.24] Initial paper release.
 Code and weights of PS3 and VILA-HD will be released very soon!